-Research In Motion Ltd. (RIMM), maker of the BlackBerry e-mail phone, settled a lawsuit that accused Samsung Electronics Co. of infringing a trademark with its BlackJack handset.
+Research In Motion Ltd. (RIMM:US), maker of the BlackBerry e-mail phone, settled a lawsuit that accused Samsung Electronics Co. of infringing a trademark with its BlackJack handset.

 U.S. District Judge Audrey Collins in Los Angeles dismissed the case at the companies' request in an order filed Feb.
 2. The dismissal was with prejudice, meaning that Research In Motion can't reinstate the infringement claims, except those arising from Samsung's use of the ``Black Carbon'' name.